jdheyburn/jdheyburn.co.uk/content/blog/automating-instance-hygiene-with-aws-ssm-0/index.md

   - `https://ssm.REGION.amazonaws.com`
   - `https://ssmmessages.REGION.amazonaws.com`
   - `https://ec2messages.REGION.amazonaws.com`
-- the [correct IAM permissions](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up-messageAPIs.html) to interface with SSM
+- the [correct IAM permissions](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up-messageAPIs.html) applied on your EC2 instance profile
   - this are all provided by the AWS IAM policy [AmazonSSMManagedInstanceCore](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonSSMManagedInstanceCore$serviceLevelSummary)
   - the example for this post shows the [policy being attached](https://github.com/jdheyburn/terraform-examples/aws-ssm-automation-1/ec2_iam.tf) to the EC2 IAM role
+- **Optional**: [additional policies](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) that may be required based on your use case

 If your instances are appearing in the [managed instances console](https://console.aws.amazon.com/systems-manager/managed-instances) then everything is set up correctly; if not then follow the [troubleshooting guide](https://aws.amazon.com/premiumsupport/knowledge-center/systems-manager-ec2-instance-not-appear/).